 Overview of Wyoming Taxes

-Wyoming is one of seven states that does not have its own income tax.
+Wyoming does not levy its own state income tax.
 Additionally, no Wyoming cities levy local income taxes.
-Taxpayers in the state pay federal income taxes.
+However, taxpayers in the state do still have to pay federal income taxes.

 |Take Home Salary||--%||$--|